 The waves were like great walls of grey-green!
 They dashed over the rocks that lay all around the island, and spray flew from them, gleaming white in the stormy sky.
 They rolled up to the island and dashed themselves against it with such terrific force that Julian could feel the wall beneath his feet tremble with the shock. ...
 There was something else out of the sea by the rocks beside the waves—something dark, something bit, something that seemed to lurch out of the waves and settle down again.
 Wjhat could it be? [ch.
 6]

 This is so ridiculous it is almost Dada.
 A moment's thought, even in childhood, is enough to focus its foolishness.
 Sky-storms don't work that way (and if they did, the shores of the world would be littered with up-sucked wrecks, and the Kirrin Island wreck would long before have been deposited on the rocks).
 But the ridiculousness is, in a way, the point.
 The slightly pop-eyed tone of Blyton's writing here shows that this is a symbolic upheaval; this is the repressed being dragged up by main force.
 What is it actually about, this novel?
 It is about the past, or more specifically about the way the past wrenches itself back into the present, no matter how deep it has been sunk or how cunningly been hidden away.
 The twist at the end is that, on first inspection, the past appears noisome ('everything so battered, sea-drenched and seaweedy.
 The smell was really horrid' [ch.
 8]) it turns out to be golden.
 How this relates to Blyton's own life-habit of denying, repressing and Stalinistically rewriting her own past may be left as an exercise to the reader.
-I'm more struck by the social than the personal resonances: that a book written in the middle of the Battle of the Atlantic comprehends, on a rather inchoate but nonetheless potent symbolic level, that ships are sunk for reasons that go back a long way; for reasons to do with gold and with the possession of land ('George gave a curious choke.
+I'm more struck by the social than the personal resonances: that a book written in the middle of the Battle of the Atlantic comprehends, on a rather inchoate but nonetheless potent symbolic level, that ships are sunk for reasons that go back a long way; for reasons to do with gold and with the possession of land.
+That the past is never really past, but is continually erupting into the present.
+'George gave a curious choke.
 Her eyes burned as if they were on fire.
 "Mother!
 You can't sell my island!
 You can't sell my castle!
 I won't let them be sold!"
 Her father frowned.
 "Don't be silly, Georgina.
 It isn't really yours".' [ch.
 10]).